-30 When the leading health effect is a non-threshold effect for which a DMEL has been derived
+When the leading health effect is a non-threshold effect for which a DMEL has been derived (e.g. for non-threshold carcinogenicity), a semi-quantitative risk characterisation can be conducted:

-32 conducted:

-33 If Exposure $\langle DMEL \rightarrow Exposure$ is controlled to a risk level of low concern
+If Exposure < DMEL → Exposure is controlled to a risk level of low concern

-34 If Exposure > DMEL $\rightarrow$ Risk is NOT controlled.
+If Exposure $> DMEL \rightarrow Risk$ is NOT controlled.